CPL chris Montgomery

 Mission Accomplished on July 14, 2013

-Marine Corporal Christopher Montgomery was on his third deployment when he lost both of his legs and severely injured his left arm in an improvised explosive device (IED) blast in the Northern Helmand Province of Afghanistan with 3/5 Dark Horse Marines on December 7, 2010.
+On Dec.
+7, 2010, Marine Corporal Christopher Montgomery was on his third deployment when he lost both of his legs and severely injured his left arm in an improvised explosive device (IED) blast in the Northern Helmand Province of Afghanistan with 3/5 Dark Horse Marines.
 While on a patrol, his left leg hit an IED buried in a pile of rubble, throwing him in the air, traumatically amputating both of his legs and severely injuring his left arm.
 Sustaining abdominal injuries and a burst eardrum as well, Cpl Montgomery reached for his tourniquet and combat Lifesaving Bag in order to start treating his injuries, only to find that they had been blown away in the blast.
 Quick reaction by his teammates helped stabilize and prepare him for evacuation.

 Transported by truck to the local Forward Operating Base (FOB), Cpl Montgomery was medevaced to Camp Bastion and then Bagram Air Base before being airlifted to Landstuhl, Germany.
 Once stabilized, Chris was flown to Bethesda National Naval Medical Center where he spent two months enduring surgeries before being transported to Brooke Army Medical Center in San Antonio.